jrmullaney/obs_necam/README.md

 LSSTStack> ls
 bin
 ```
-Before executing an commands to process the demo data (presuming you've used the aforementioned jupyter notebook to generate it), you need to set up the necam obs package.
+Before executing any commands to process the demo data (presuming you've used the aforementioned jupyter notebook to generate it), you need to set up the necam obs package.
 This is done using the ``setup`` command.
 You can only have either the gen2 _or_ gen3 obs package setup at any given time.
 To set up the gen2 package execute:
 ```
 LSSTStack> setup obs_necam gen2
 ```